Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 Grease and flour three 9-inch pans.

-Beat butter, eggs, sugar, and vanilla about 5 minutes.
+Beat butter (or margarine), eggs, sugar, and vanilla about 5 minutes.

 Beat in dry ingredients alternately with cooled cocoa mixture.